 A Filtered Look Back

-While the #throwback hashtag is nothing new, there has been a recent emergence of creators using filtering apps like Lomograph and HUJI to give their photos and videos that 90’s disposable camera feel.
+While the #throwback hashtag is nothing new, there has been a recent emergence of creators using filtering apps like HUJI to give their photos and videos that 90’s disposable camera feel.
 In fact, many of these creators are so young they weren’t even around in the 90’s!
 “Aspirational nostalgia” is maybe a better term for this then.

 Brands are getting in on this action, too, of course.
 Especially for period projects like The Marvelous Mrs. Maisel and Dynasty, videographers use special effects lighting and color design to harken back to a different time in filming.
 Some shows, like Westworld by HBO, go so far as to use film cameras to get an authentic look.